oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-a-regular-expression-to-validate-an-email-address/rule.md

 ---

-A regex is the best way to verify an email address.​​
+A regex is the best way to verify an email address.

-​public bool IsValidEmail(string email)
+public bool IsValidEmail(string email)
 {
  // Return true if it is in valid email format. if (email.IndexOf("@") &lt;= 0) return false;